marcodelapierre/ansible-pilot-spack-singularity/README.md

 # ansible-pilot-spack-singularity
 A pilot Ansible playbook to install Spack, Singularity and SHPC (Singularity-HPC)

+Note this playbook assumes Ubuntu/Debian based systems, and as such uses `apt` for package management.

 To run the playbook:
 ```
 ansible-playbook site.yaml